 I want most of my emails to stay private, but I want to share some of them automatically.

-Let’s say you have an email account, ceo@acme.com, and you don’t want to share most of the emails in it.
-But you do want to share all emails received from marketing@company.com automatically.
+Let’s say you have an email account ceo@acme.com that you mostly want to keep private, but you do want to share all emails received from vendor@company.com automatically.

-- Select one of these two actions, Move to team inbox or Assign user(s).
-Whichever fits your use case best.
+6. Set an action such as Move to team inbox or Assign user(s), whichever fits your use case best.

 I want to automatically collaborate on emails sent to both me and a teammate